Prerequisites

 - PDF: statement-jane-harper.pdf

-Use the following script to process multiple files from a table.
-Replace these placeholders with your information: APP_NAME, your_db, your_schema, your_stage, and documents.
+Here’s an example of processing multiple files and then viewing the results.
+Replace these placeholders with your information: APP_NAME, your_db, your_schema, and your_stage.

 Let’s say you have the following setup:- APP_NAME: AGENTIC_DOCUMENT_EXTRACTION__APP